Emergent Liouvillian exceptional points from exact principles: Introduction

-In this work, we adopt a recently introduced approach to exact solutions of Heisenberg equations \cite{Blasi2024,Rodriguez2024,Rolandi2023}.
-The framework has a well-defined weak-coupling limit which has been shown to correspond exactly to the ME approach, and therefore forms a natural platform to investigate EPs beyond the ME.
-Counterintuitively, under this approach, it is possible to write the system dynamics through a non-Hermitian evolution matrix, a property that is typically associated to situations where bath degrees of freedom are traced out.
+We adopt a framework for exact solutions of dissipative fermionic systems \cite{Blasi2024,Rodriguez2024,Rolandi2023,Blasi2025}.
+The approach involves directly solving the Heisenberg equations for system and bath operators without making Born and Markov approximations which are essential for the Lindblad ME.
+While the solutions thus obtained are valid in arbitrary coupling regimes, the framework has a well-defined weak-coupling limit which has been shown to correspond exactly to the ME approach, and therefore forms a natural platform to investigate EPs beyond the ME.
+Counterintuitively, in this framework, it is possible to write the system dynamics through a non-Hermitian evolution matrix, a property that is typically associated to situations where bath degrees of freedom are traced out.
 Considering a dissipative system of two quantum dots, we show that a second-order EP naturally arises in the involved evolution matrix.
 Importantly, we show that there is an exact correspondence between the EP obtained using Heisenberg equations and the one obtained using the master equation.
 Crucially, by solving for exact dynamics, we analytically show that the key dynamical effect, critical damping, persists at this EP in the HE approach.
 Finally, we provide key hints that the same correspondence may hold for dissipative chains of quantum dots.
 Our results provide the first evidence that Liouvillian EPs can emerge from underlying fundamental principles, with implications extending far beyond previously understood regimes.